Future of Work9 min read

 Step 3: Calculate Your Replacement Cost to the Business

 Professionals who are expensive to replace get cut last.
-Think about the institutional knowledge you hold, the relationships you manage, and the processes that only work because you understand them.
+Think about the institutional knowledge you hold, the relationships you manage, and the processes that depend on your understanding.
 Document this value clearly.
 If a new hire would need six months to reach your output level, make sure your manager knows that.

 Step 4: Build Your 90-Day Positioning Plan